Shuttle/Shuttle.Esb.Unity/README.md

 ## Note on dependency injection

+**Note**: *This applies only to version prior to v6.1.1*.
+From v6.1.1 this registration takes place automatically.

 The `DefaultMessageHandlerFactory` registers all `IMessageHandler<>` implementations in the current `AppDomain`.
 As soon as you use a container this responsibility falls on the implementer.

 The message distribution makes use of `IMessageHandler<>` implementations in the core and there may be one or more modules, if used, that have message handlers.